al3jandr0/journalscript/README.md

 For more information about journalscript commands, run `journal --help` or read the manual `man journalscript`

-## Configure
+## Customizong journalscript

-Journalscript loks for the configuration file `journalscript.env` in these location in order
+Journalscript looks for the configuration file `journalscript.env` in these location in order

 1. `$HOME/.config/journalscript/journalscript.env`
 2. `$HOME/.journalscript/journalscript.env`